KejPi/AbracaDABra/README.md

 The default template for SPI application is `SPI/{ensId}/{scId}_{directoryId}/{contentName}`.

 ## Audio recording

 AbracaDABra features audio recording.
 Two options are available:
 * Encoded DAB/DAB+ stream in MP2 or AAC format respectively
 * Decoded audio in WAV format

 Audio recording can be started and stopped from the application menu.
 It can be also stopped from the status bar.
 The recording files are stored automatically in a [data storage](#data-storage) folder.
-The application can optionally store a plain text file containg Dynamic label messages (DL) with timestamps.
+The application can optionally store a plain text file containing Dynamic label messages (DL) with timestamps.

 <p align="center" width="100%">
     <img width="1660" height="656" alt="AudioRec" src="https://github.com/user-attachments/assets/421ce393-5442-4921-92d7-66ffe189d939" />